soupi/learn-haskell-blog-generator/src/08-testing.md

 This is the gist of writing unit tests with Hspec.
-It's important to note that we can nest `Spec`s that are declared with `describe` to create trees, and of course refactor and move things to different functions and modules to make our test suite better organized.
+It's important to note that we can nest `Spec`s that are declared with `describe` to create trees, and, of course, refactor and move things to different functions and modules to make our test suite better organized.

 For example, we can write our tests like this: